 Take a walk in the past

-The Gefion Fountain is a large fountain on the harbour front.
-It features a large-scale group of animal figures being driven by the legendary Norse goddess, Gefjun.
-It is located in Langelinie Park next to Kastellet and is the largest monument in Copenhagen and used as a wishing well.
+The Gefion Fountain is in Langelinie Park, and features a group of animals being driven by the legendary Norse goddess, Gefion.
+It is the largest monument in Copenhagen and is used as a wishing well.

 Gefion received help only from four oxen.
 She had transformed her four sons into immensely powerful oxen and had them plough so deeply in the ground that they raised the land and pulled it into the sea.
 This is how the island of Zealand was created.